 The LX15 is a recent model that features in the current product line-up of Panasonic.
 In contrast, the 7D has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 7D was succeeded by the Canon 7D Mark II.

 Review summary: Canon 7D vs Panasonic LX15

-Advantages of the Canon EOS 7D:
+Reasons to prefer the Canon EOS 7D:

 - Easier framing: Has an optical viewfinder for image framing and settings control.

-- Easier setting verification: Has an LCD display on top to control shooting parameters.
+- Easier setting verification: Features an LCD display on top to control shooting parameters.

 - Faster shutter: Has higher mechanical shutter speed (8000/sec vs 4000/sec) to freeze action.

 - More flexible: Can take a variety of interchangeable lenses, including specialty optics.

 - Longer lasting: Can take more shots (800 versus 260) on a single battery charge.